Vietnam.vn - Nền tảng quảng bá Việt Nam

 Sharing about her work, author Nguyen Mai Tra shared: "My work uses bottles and pieces of recycled glass on a mica sheet background.
 Used glass on the market is rarely collected and recycled by reshaping because the processing cost is higher than making it from scratch.
 I hope that through this art form, glass can be turned into an effective reusable material and reduce waste that affects the environment."

-Within the framework of the exhibition, a discussion was also held with the participation of experts and people working in the scrap and bottle collection profession.
-Experts said: Scrap collectors are the "first filter" in the plastic value chain, helping to separate recyclable materials from mixed waste.
+Within the framework of the exhibition, a discussion was also held with the participation of experts and people working in the scrap and scrap metal collection profession.
+Experts said: Scrap metal collectors are the "first filter" in the plastic value chain, helping to separate recyclable materials from mixed waste.
 They are the bridge to bring plastic waste from households, shops and small businesses to domestic recycling units.
 This helps to optimize the flow of materials in the plastic value chain, ensuring the continuity and sustainability of the recycling ecosystem.

 Fine art exhibition